raml-apis/Facebook/portal/api/notebook.md

 #Considerations

 - In order to run these notebooks you will need a Facebook account.
 Most notebooks ask you to authorize the client application to access to your account at some point of the excecution.
-- You will also need to register a facebook application at the facebook developers site (see the "App" menue).
+- You will also need to register a facebook application at the facebook developers site (see the "App" menu).
 Redirect URI of the application must be set to https://api-notebook.anypoint.mulesoft.com/authenticate/oauth.html.
 All the notebooks ask you for APP_ID and APP_SECRET in the very beginning.
-- In order to run the "Page, conversations, milestone, offer" you must create a special page.
+- In order to run the "Graph.
+Page, conversations, milestone, offer" you must create a special page.
 After the page is created, you must involve it into conversation i.e. send a private message to it.
-Note that before launching this notebook you must obtain a PAGE_ACCESS_TOKEN as a result of launching the [auxilliary notebook](https://anypoint.mulesoft.com/apiplatform/popular/#/portals/apis/7965/versions/8129/pages/7046).
+Note that before launching this notebook you must obtain a PAGE_ACCESS_TOKEN as a result of launching the [Auxilliary notebook](https://anypoint.mulesoft.com/apiplatform/popular/#/portals/apis/7965/versions/8129/pages/7046).
 - Some methods require you to be the application's admin.
 - The application must be set the "Games" category in order to execute methods related with achievments and scores.
 See the "App Details" tab.
 - Those notebooks which deal with achievments ask for an URL which points to a valid achievment definition.
 The example of such definition is:​